William Ulmer Brewery: Stable–storage building

-The stable building, completed in 1885, has the address 28 Locust Street, on the northwestern portion of the site.
-It measures 89 by 97 ft and is largely rectangular.
+The stable–storage building, completed in 1885, has the address 28 Locust Street and is on the northwestern portion of the site.
+It was the last major structure to be developed for the brewery.
+The stable–storage building measures 89 by 97 ft and is largely rectangular.
 The building is 3 1/2 stories high with a cellar that is located half a story below ground level.
+Behind the main structure, which has a pitched roof, is a two story rear annex with a flat roof.
+A cobblestone driveway runs to the northeast of the stable building, and a roll-down gate conceals the driveway from view of the street.

-The facade is made of cobblestone, and the Locust Street facade has been split into three architectural bays, each with two windows.
-A cobblestone driveway runs to the northeast of the stable building.
-The last major structure to be developed for the brewery, the stable building contains archivolted windows on the third floor; parapets above the first and third floors; pilasters between the windows; and a pediment atop the center bay facing Locust Street.
+The facade is made of cobblestone.
+The Locust Street facade has been split vertically into six bays, each with one window; the bays are grouped into pairs.
+The stable building contains archivolted windows on the third floor; parapets above the first and third floors; pilasters between the windows; and a pediment atop the center bay facing Locust Street.
+There is also a pediment above the first-story entrance, as well as windows that illuminate the basement.
 An elevator was constructed by 1932 in a separate shaft, possibly on a preexisting one-story building.
+The elevator shaft had window openings that are filled in with concrete blocks, and there are corbels and dentils above the shaft.
+The northeastern elevation is visible from behind the main brewery building's annex and is divided into five groups of two bays; part of the northeastern elevation is blocked by the elevator shaft.
+The other two elevations are partly visible from the street and contain simpler detailing than the main facade and the northeastern elevation.